 What will I do exactly….

-(The following description is based on a four week expedition)
+(The following description is based on a four week diving expedition)

-Once you have arrived on Malapascua, the first day is spent sorting out a number of things: accommodation, orientation to the island, and an introductory meeting to formally introduce the project and your month ahead.
+Once you have arrived on Malapascua, the first day is spent sorting out a number of things: accommodation, orientation to the island, all our health & safety related briefings, and an introductory meeting to formally introduce the project and your month ahead.

 The next day marks the start of a weeks intensive SCUBA diving training.
 Led by one of our very experienced instructors, you will receive expert tuition as you complete two internationally recognised and renowned SCUBA diving qualifications.